aturner-epcc/uknss-benchmark-ior_mdtest/README.md

 [official IOR/mdtest documention][] can be found in the `doc/` subdirectory or on Read the Docs.

+For specific N10 information read:

+README.ior.N10
+README.mdtest.N10

+and examine the contents of

+inputs.N10

 ## Building

 1. If `configure` is missing from the top level directory, you probably